MATRIX EIGHT

 History:

-(Captain America I#257 (fb) - BTS) - The future Master of Matrix Eight was the former assistant of Heinrich Zemo.
+Master of Matrix Eight was the former assistant of Heinrich Zemo (see

-(Captain America I#257 (fb) - BTS) - Matrix Eight was established after World War II by fleeing war criminals.
-Having been privy to many top-echelon Nazi secrets, these men claimed a large amount of the unrecovered Nazi gold.
-With that gold they established a base, secreting bunkers beneath England.
-The leader of the group twisted the symbol of Nazism, the Swastika, to form the number eight, from which they took their name: Matrix Eight.
+(Captain America I#257 (fb) - BTS) - Matrix Eight was established after World War II by fleeing war-criminals.
+Having been privy to many top-echelon Nazi secrets, these men claimed a large amount of the unrecovered Nazi gold--with that gold, they established a base, secreting bunkers beneath England.
+The leader of the group twisted the symbol of Nazism--the Swastika--to form the number eight, from which they took their name: Matrix Eight.

-(Captain America I#257) - Agents of Matrix Eight ambushed Captain America while he stood over a Northern England cliff overlooking the Atlantic, paying his respects on the anniversary of Bucky's apparent death.
-The gas weakened him enough for the agents to finish him off, and he was taken to Matrix Eight's base as well.
-Upon Cap's revival, the Master showed him around, revealing his plan to test the Gammadroid against him; the Master hoped it would slay Captain America, avenging Matrix Eight's beloved Baron Zemo.
+Upon Cap's revival, the Master showed him around, revealing his plan to test the Gammadroid against the hero--the Master hoped it would slay Captain America, thereby avenging Matrix Eight's beloved Baron Zemo.
 Having recovered sufficiently from the gas, Captain America took off, avoiding a series of attacks and death-traps until he located the drugged Banner.
 Cap slapped Banner repeatedly until he became the Hulk, whom Cap goaded into attacking the approaching Matrix Eight agents.
-Another trap doused the Hulk in Adhesive X, trapping him, but Captain America smashed at the adhesive with his shield, all the while taunting the Hulk until he became angry enough to shatter his bonds.
-Cap then led the Hulk to fight the Gammadroid, which he rapidly disabled.
-When another gas attack (apparently designed specifically for the Hulk, as Cap was less affected) was used against them, Cap insulted the Hulk again, keeping him awake long enough for him to smash open an escape hatch.
-Cap then carried the unconscious Banner to safety.
+Another trap doused the Hulk in Adhesive X, trapping him, but Captain America smashed at the hardened adhesive with his shield, all the while taunting the Hulk until he became angry enough to shatter his bonds.

 Comments: Created by Mike W. Barr, Lee Elias, and M. Hands.